Premature Ejaculation Treatment Plan

-One important point for any patient is that you must review any change in your medical regimen with your doctor.
-Changes should never be made without a discussion with your doctors.
+One important point for any patient is that you must review any change in your medical regimen with your doctor or nurse practitioner.
+Changes should never be made without a discussion with your doctors or nurse practitioners.
 There are always risks to using medication.
 There are risks in starting them, restarting them, and even in abruptly stopping them.
-That is why you must include your doctor in any changes you want to make.
+That is why you must include your doctor or nurse practitioner in any changes you want to make.

 Medications that treat PE may have significant advantages over other interventions, such as topical anesthetics or desensitizing agents, which could blunt the sensations felt during sex more than desired.
 And using distraction techniques, or barriers, can disassociate the man from the very act that is supposed to bring him closer to his partner.
 Too few men know just how possible it is to find a solution to PE.
 Being open to all possible treatments is the best way to get the results you want.